-FIRST VICE PRESIDENT - Nancy Claypool
+PRESIDENT - Nancy Claypool

-SECOND VICE PRESIDENT - Jim Leggette
+FIRST VICE PRESIDENT - Jim Leggette

 Jim Leggette began sailing Flying Scots at age eleven when his Dad purchased Circe, FS 1518, which is frequently seen at the Midwinter and North American championships currently.
 As best we can tell, his boat is likely the only one which has been sailed continuously by the same person either as skipper or crew since 1969.